Wildlife–vehicle collision: Disposal

 Removing animal carcasses from roadways is considered essential to public safety.
 The removal takes away the potential distraction and hazard of the carcass to other motorists.
 Quick removal can also prevent deaths of other animals that may wish to feed on the carcass, as well as animals that may go into the road to try to move the body of an animal in their social group.
 Sometimes rather than removal, the carcass is moved to a nearby public right-of-way where it can be consumed by scavengers, but not placed in a ditch or where waterways might be polluted.
 Covering the carcass with wood chips can aid in decomposition while minimizing odor.

 Local governments and other levels of government have services that pick up dead animals from roadways, who will respond when advised about a dead animal.

 New York City has an online request form which may be completed by residents of the city.
 New York State has a process to report dead wildlife to the Department of Environmental Conservation; they are especially interested in marked/tagged wildlife and endangered or threatened species.

 In Toronto, Canada, the city accepts requests to remove a dead animal by telephone.
 If an animal is found along a major highway, depending on who has jurisdiction for maintaining the highway, the request may be directed to the city, the provincial Ministry of Transportation, or a highway operations centre.
 In Ontario, citizens may keep possession of roadkill in many circumstances, but may have to register their find.

 Eating roadkill

 If fresh enough, roadkill can be eaten, and there are several recipe books dedicated to roadkill.
 The practice of eating animals killed on the road is usually derided, and most people consider it not to be safe, sanitary, or wholesome.
 For example, when the Tennessee legislature attempted to legalize the use of accidentally killed animals, they became the subject of stereotyping and derisive humor.
 Nevertheless, in some cultures there is tradition of using fresh roadkill as a nutritious and economical source of meat similar to that obtained by hunting.

+In Central Oregon, a law was passed in 2019 allowing the salvage of deer and elk with a permit.
+Citizens with permits can scout for roadkill of these animals and share their findings with others in their group.
+Once an animal is found, they clean up the body from the road and take it home.
+The head is sent to the Oregon Department of Fish and Wildlife for testing, and once the report confirms the meat is safe, the body can be prepared for consumption.
+Some people even replace all store-bought red meat with venison, viewing it as a more natural alternative to commercially raised meat.